-All other employees of the County of DuPage.
+All other employees of the County of DuPage, including supervisory, managerial, or confidential employees.

 SECTION 1.2: NEW CLASSIFICATIONS

 The Employer shall notify the Union within fifteen (15) working days of its decision to implement any and all new classifications pertaining to work of a nature performed by employees within the bargaining unit.